 How do we calculate the 10-year energy cost with rate increases?

 This is where the math shifts dramatically in the heat pump's favor.
-Heat pump water heaters qualify for multiple overlapping incentives that gas and standard electric water heaters do not.
+Heat pump water heaters qualify for NV Energy PowerShift rebates and expected HEEHR point-of-sale rebates that gas and standard electric water heaters do not.
+Note: the federal Section 25C tax credit expired December 31, 2025 and is not available for 2026 installations.

 | Incentive | Amount | Type | Who Qualifies |